-Annual Members Meeting is defined in paragraph 11 of the constitution constitution means this constitution and all annexes to it.
+Annual Members Meeting is defined in paragraph 10 of the constitution

+Constitution means this constitution and all annexes to it.

 Monitor is the body corporate known as Monitor, as provided by Section 61 of the 2012 Act.
+Monitor became part of NHS Improvement on 1 April 2026, and then NHS Improvement merged with NHS England from September 2018.

-the Accounting Officer is the person who from time to time discharges the functions specified in paragraph 25(5) of Schedule 7 to the 2006 Act.
+The Accounting Officer is the person who from time to time discharges the functions specified in paragraph 25(5) of Schedule 7 to the 2006 Act.